-Those familiar with them may think of Codes of Conduct as standard issue these days, especially in tech spaces where talk of diversity and inclusion can be more present than actual diversity or inclusion.
-However, understanding the purpose a Code of Conduct serves, and how to create one that actually works for your employees, can be an important tool in creating an inclusive community where everyone can thrive and do their best work.
+Understanding the purpose of a Code of Conduct and how to create one that actually works for your employees is important to an inclusive and diverse workplace where everyone can thrive and do their best work.

 What is a Code of Conduct?

 According to Ashe Dryden, long-time programmer, diversity advocate, and founder of AlterConf, a Code of Conduct is simply a public statement that sets the ground rules for participation in a specific community.
 It could set the ground rules to attend an event, be a member of a group, or an employee at an organization.
-A Code of Conduct benefits all team members because, when done well, it sets clear expectations for behavior, outlines how to report violations, and enumerates the potential consequences for those who violate it.
+A Code of Conduct benefits all team members because it sets clear expectations for behavior, outlines how to report violations, and enumerates the potential consequences for those who violate it.
 The goal is to make expectations for behavior clear so there are no surprises.
-Everyone knows what is permitted in your space and what isn’t, and everyone knows what happens if you don’t follow the Code.
+Everyone knows what is permitted in your space and what isn’t, and everyone knows what happens if you don’t follow the Code of Conduct.

 Emily Wessel Farr is an employment lawyer in Chicago who regularly drafts Codes of Conduct for her clients.
 “When drafted well,” she explains, “your Code of Conduct provides your employees with a safe place to work, free from harassment, prejudice, and other major issues that threaten businesses and lose talent.”
 Although Codes of Conduct are sometimes viewed as wishy-washy, touchy-feely documents, Wessel Farr points out that they serve a clear business purpose.
 Employees who feel unsafe or harassed may leave the organization, and even if they don’t, they won’t be able to do their best work.
 Poor performance and high turnover are expensive, and organizations that protect bad actors will see negative consequences.